Proposed Wichita anti-discrimination law faces opposition, confusion as vote nears

 “It’s extremely important to know that when it comes to creating a more equitable and just city, you don’t take one vote and call it good,” he said.
 “It’s an ongoing process that I think the city of Wichita is committed to.”

-At Friday’s meeting, council member Jeff Blubaugh said he was concerned about “some specific unintended consequences” from the proposed ordinance.
+At Friday’s agenda review meeting, council member Jeff Blubaugh said he was concerned about “some specific unintended consequences” from the proposed ordinance.

 “I’m trying to understand here some of the identity things . . . where identity and science might not add up,” he said.
 “Is that age, is that race, is that gender?
 What are we looking at here on this policy?